-The National Disaster Risk Reduction Council serves as a national disaster risk reduction platform in compliance with the Hyogo Framework for Action and Sendai Framework for Disaster Risk Reduction.
-It is responsible for supporting the Council of Ministers in formulating and implementing the state disaster protection policy, including in the adoption of a National DRR Strategy, a National Programme for DRR and a National Plan for Disaster Protection.
-It consists of representatives of ministries, agencies, the Bulgarian Academy of Sciences, the National Association of Municipalities, the Bulgarian Red Cross, the Bulgarian Chamber of Commerce and the Bulgarian Industrial Association, as well as representatives from universities, scientific research institutes, non-profit organizations and legal entities40.
+The Disaster Risk Reduction Council under the Council of Ministers for Supporting the Formation and Implementation of State Policy on Disaster Protection serves as a national disaster risk reduction platform in compliance with the Hyogo Framework for Action and Sendai Framework for Disaster Risk Reduction.
+It is responsible for supporting the CoM in formulating and implementing the state disaster protection policy, including in the adoption of a national DRR strategy, a national program for DRR, and a national plan for disaster protection.
+It consists of representatives of ministries, agencies, the BAS, the National Association of Municipalities, the BRC, the Bulgarian Chamber of Commerce, and the Bulgarian Industrial Association, as well as representatives from universities, scientific research institutes, non-profit organizations and legal entities.